 Everyone wants beautiful teeth.

-In short, those with essentially “bad gums” or suffers of gum disease aren’t necessarily the best candidates for dental implants.
+In short, those with essentially “bad gums” or suffers from gum disease aren’t necessarily the best candidates for dental implants.
 Just like housing regular teeth, having dental implants put in place usually requires strong, healthy gums.

 It’s important to note that there are different types of dental implants out there: